 This is also used to identify your business as a separate entity.
 In basic & very general context, it is somewhat similar to your social security number but for your business.

-Step 3: Open business checking and saving accounts in your registered business name
+Step 3: Open business checking and savings accounts in your registered business name

 Step 4: Set up a dedicated business phone line in your registered business name and get it listed in the phone directories

-Step 6: Obtain a business credit or charge charge that reports to the credit bureaus
+Step 6: Obtain a business credit or charge that reports to the credit bureaus

 Step 7: Pay your bills on time and in full where possible to build your business credit score (AKA your Paydex Score)

 Once you've completed these 7 steps you are well on your way to establishing your business credit but remember similar to your personal finances, you need to manage your business finances responsibly - minimize debt, have a business budget and save money for your business.